ava-labs/avalanchego/vms/platformvm/warp/README.md

 ## BLS Multi-Signatures with Public-Key Aggregation

-Avalanche Warp Messaging utilizes BLS Multi-Signatures with Public-Key Aggregation in order to verify messages signed by another Subnet.
-To accomplish this, when a validator is added to the Avalanche P-Chain, it registers a BLS Public-Key to its NodeID along with a Proof of Possession of the corresponding private key to defend against a [rogue public-key attack](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html#mjx-eqn-eqaggsame).
+Avalanche Warp Messaging utilizes BLS multi-signatures with public key aggregation in order to verify messages signed by another Subnet.
+When a validator joins a Subnet, the P-Chain records the validator's BLS public Key and NodeID, as well as a proof of possession of the validator's BLS private key to defend against [rogue public-key attacks](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html#mjx-eqn-eqaggsame).

-AWM utilizes the weighted validator sets registered BLS Public Keys to each validator to provide a weighted set of BLS Public Keys to verify a messaage coming from any Subnet with Warp Messaging.
+AWM utilizes the weighted validator sets registered BLS public keys verify that an aggregate signature has sufficient weight signing the message from the source Subnet.

 BLS Multi-Signatures with Public-Key Aggregation provides a way to aggregate BLS private keys, public keys, and signatures into a single key/signature.